If you Google “Instagram Declining” you’ll discover a new topic percolating.

-Brands are not having a great time (or users), right now getting engagement.
-Instagram has not updated their API, or done something to give a sign as to why this is happening.
+Brands (and users) are not having a great time drawing engagement.
+Instagram has not updated their API, or done anything to give a sign as to why this is happening.

-Gary Vaynerchuk discussed that Instagram’s organic reach is done.
+Gary Vaynerchuk discussed how Instagram’s organic reach is done.
 He’s not wrong.

-My opinion is that Facebook has been finished with Brands as well, but yet brands still don’t spend enough money on ads.
-Which is about the only way left to reach your audience there.
+My opinion is that Facebook is now finished working with with brands as well.
+Yet brands still aren’t spending more money on ads, and this is just about the only way left to reach your audience on this platform.

 So Enter TikTok

-A new platform, that is not a new idea.
+TickTok is new platform, that alone is not a new idea.

-The Vine created massive content from creators, and made a lot of internet famous people.
-When Vine shut down, those creators went back to YouTube, or whatever platform they began from.
+“internet-famous.”
+When Vine shut down, those creators went back to YouTube, or to whatever platform they had originally began.

 The point is, it was not a monetary investment for them, but their time.
 The average user on TikTok spends 52 minutes on the app per day!

-Rise and decline of social media platforms platforms from 2003 thru 2019.
+Observe the rise and decline of social media platforms from 2003 thru 2019.